adam-p/yesterday-i-learned/python.md

 * Under normal circumstances, `register.simple_tag` is all you need for your django templating needs.
 * To pretty-format a JSON file, do `cat ugly.json | python -mjson.tool > pretty.json`.
 * `re.VERBOSE`, aka `re.X`, will ignore all whitespaces in a regex.
 Will Also ignore everything after a `#`.
+* Python does not raise a rounding exception when a large number is used.
+The typical check is `n + 1 == n`.